Write then cut is a great feature for customizing cards and other projects with the look of handwritten text.

 The only true, single-stroke writing fonts are Cricut fonts with a writing style.

 To find these fonts, click on the Text icon, and enter your text.
 Next, click on the font box, which will bring up the font menu.

 On the right side, click on “Filter,” then select “Writing” to show only the writing styles of the fonts that have a writing style.
 Simple Celebrations, Cricut Sans, and Cricut Alphabet are all free to use.

 Using other fonts to write

 There are some free downloadable fonts that are thin enough that they will appear to be single strokes when drawn by the Cricut.
-The machine will still drawn the outline, but the lines will be close enough together to look like a single line, especially when using medium point pens.
+The machine will still draw the outline, but the lines will be close enough together to look like a single line, especially when using medium point pens.
 On the above card, I used the Sant’Elia Rough Line font from Font Squirrel.

 Here, I used the same fine point pen with Baby Steps (Cricut font) and Sant’Elia (system font).
 The system font is slightly darker because it’s actually an outline.